zencart/documentation/content/user/new_user_topics/change_header_logo.md

 After creating your logo you can adjust the alt text, width, height, and image name in `includes/languages/english/YOURTEMPLATE/header.php`

-**Note:** If you don't have the file `includes/languages/english/YOURTEMPLATE/header.php`, then copy `includes/languages/english/header.php` to `includes/languages/english/YOURTEMPLATE/header.php` before editing.
+**NOTE:** If you don't have the file `includes/languages/english/YOURTEMPLATE/header.php`, then copy `includes/languages/english/header.php` to `includes/languages/english/YOURTEMPLATE/header.php` before editing.
 See [What if I don’t have a file that some instructions mention?](/user/new_user_topics/no_such_file/)

 For the purpose of this example, let's assume `yourname` is `newlogo.png`, and that the logo is 200px wide and 80px tall.